Many web pages these days set

 FONTCONFIG_FILE=~/.config/fontconfig/browser.conf for the browser is

-launched is left as an exercise to the reader.
+left as an exercise to the reader.

 Appendix A: Why glob?

 An observant reader might have noticed that the solution could be made more

 <pattern> instead of